 Pregnancy: Read, Watch, Do.

-Childbirth is the most natural thing in the world yet somehow, instead of feeling empowered during their pregnancy, many women feel afraid.
+Childbirth is the most natural thing in the world yet somehow, instead of feeling empowered during their pregnancy, many people feel afraid.
 If you are scared of giving birth, or doubt your body’s capabilities in any way, then please please please reconnect with the goddess warrior inside you and utilise some of the books, documentaries and practices listed below.
 I’m not necessarily suggesting you have a home birth, because I truly believe that a woman will be safest wherever she feels the most safe and comfortable.
-But birth is one of the coolest things you will ever experience and it is your right as a woman to conquer it fearlessly.
+But birth can be one of the coolest things you will ever experience and it is your right as a woman to conquer it fearlessly.
 When I think about Louie’s birth I feel ecstatic.
 I often laugh.
 It was incredible.
 Our bodies are incredible.

 My recommendations may seem overwhelming but you can take what parts appeal to you and ignore the parts that don’t.
 Think of birth like a marathon.
 Imagine running 40 kilometres without any prior physical and mental training.
 It would be awful, right?